-But let's be honest about it; reducing herbicides means that farmers will have to make wholesale changes to current practices.
-It means in one sense seeing weeds as part of the biodiversity and their flowers that will underpin the insects that pollinate the crops, but also that they will consume a significant amount of soil nutrients and light.
+It implies in one sense seeing indigenous weeds as part of the biodiversity; their flowers underpin the insects that pollinate the crops and feed the birds.
+However they will consume a significant amount of soil-nutrients and light.

-This will certainly mean reduced production and higher costs to the housewife.
+This will certainly mean reduced production and higher-costs to the housewife.

-Does a "silent spring" lie just around the corner with no bees available to buzz in the avocado trees, the fields of waving flax and the pumpkin patches that we are so dependent on?
+Does a "silent spring" lie just around the corner with no bees available to buzz in the avocado trees, the fields of waving flax and the almond orchards that we are so dependent on?

 It is estimated that one in four mouthfuls of our food is pollinated by honeybees.

 On a personal note a root of clover has somehow established itself in our lawn; our first thought was to weed it out.
 Then we noticed that the bees were foraging amongst the flowers.

 That is the current feeling and not to discourage the clover as it spreads over our lawn.
 What is more important?
-Beautifully managed grass in front of our verandah to show off to our guests?
+How vital is a beautifully managed garden in front of our verandah to show off to our guests?

 When browsing use right click and Open Link in New Tab, or you may get a bad gateway signal.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and your family too, of course.
 We promise not to spam you with daily emails promoting various products.
-You may get an occasional nudge to buy one of my books!
+You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a social mead tick would help.

 56 Groenekloof Rd,